About

 We are located on a 2-acre agricultural space on Bodega Ave, just a few minutes west of downtown Petaluma.
 The days are gently structured by natural rhythms and the tasks of the land, such as foraging for wild greens, tending our vegetable garden, raking, digging, caring for the sheep, guinea pigs, and composting worms, or creating custom play spaces with straw bales.

-We prioritize social connections, physical and emotional safety, self care and body awareness, and children's self-directed play and discoveries.
-Guided by dedicated and talented adults, whom we call Collaborators, the children happily investigate, move their bodies, create, tell stories, eat, and rest, all while experiencing wonder and developing deep relationships with the outdoor world, each other, and themselves.
+Guided in collaboration with the directors and teaching parents, the children happily investigate, move their bodies, create, tell stories, eat, and rest, all while experiencing wonder and developing deep relationships with the outdoor world, each other, and themselves.

 How we Learn